noseka1/gitops-example-infra/README.md

 destNamespace: app1-dev
 ```

-Currently, there are three properties available.
+Currently, there are two properties available.
 The property *appName* is a unique identifier of the application, *destNamespace* is the Kubernetes namespace where this application will be deployed.

 ## Deploying